wyy-code/GALib/README.md

 # NATool： A Network Alignment Toolkit
 Introducing Network Alignment Toolkit (NATool): a lightweight, user-friendly, and highly versatile PyTorch library for implementing various network alignment algorithms.
-With NAToll, you can effortlessly align networks and leverage its extensive range of functionalities.
+With NATool, you can effortlessly align networks and leverage its extensive range of functionalities.

 # Overview